Pachelbel's Canon: Rediscovery and rise to fame

 The canon (without the accompanying gigue) was first published in 1919 by scholar Gustav Beckmann, who included the score in his article on Pachelbel's chamber music.
 His research was inspired and supported by early music scholar and editor Max Seiffert, who in 1929 published his arrangement of the "Canon and Gigue" in his Organum series.
-However, that edition contained numerous articulation marks and dynamics not in the original score.
+That edition contained numerous articulation marks and dynamics not in the original score.
 Furthermore, Seiffert provided tempi he considered right for the piece, but that were not supported by later research.
-The canon was first recorded in 1940 by Arthur Fiedler.
+The canon was first recorded in Berlin in 1938 by Hermann Diener and His Music College, under the title, "Dreistimmiger Kanon mit Generalbass".

 In 1968, the Jean-François Paillard chamber orchestra made a recording of the piece that would change its fortunes significantly.
 This rendition was done in a more Romantic style, at a significantly slower tempo than it had been played at before, and contained obbligato parts, written by Paillard.
 The Paillard recording was released in June in France by Erato Records as part of an LP record that also included the Trumpet Concerto by Johann Friedrich Fasch and other works by Pachelbel and Fasch, all played by the Jean-François Paillard chamber orchestra.
 Paillard's interpretation of the canon was also included on a widely distributed album by the mail-order label Musical Heritage Society in 1968.

 In July 1968, Greek band Aphrodite's Child released the single "Rain and Tears", which was a baroque-rock adaptation of Pachelbel's Canon.
 The band was based in France at the time, although it is unknown whether they had heard the Paillard recording, or were inspired by it.
 "Rain and Tears" was a success, reaching number 1 on the pop charts of various European countries.
 Several months later, in October 1968, Spanish band Pop-Tops released the single "Oh Lord, Why Lord", which again was based on Pachelbel's Canon.
 Again, it is unknown whether they were aware of or had been inspired by the releases from earlier that year.
 "Oh Lord, Why Lord" was covered by American band Parliament on their 1970 album Osmium.